 This pastel-colored cafe in the Design District is our go-to for an afternoon coffee break.
 Give us an almond milk latte with a banana quinoa muffin, and there’s nothing that’ll stop us from nailing our afternoon meetings and finishing up that last assignment.
 OTL is also a great spot for a quick breakfast (it’s served all day) or lunch, with mouth-watering menu items like overnight oats with kiwi and berries, an Eggplant Panini, and an Heirloom Tomato and Peach Salad.
 We don’t blame you if you order one of each.

-Another Wynwood spot, Love Life Cafe specializes in clean, plant-based eats.
+Another Wynwood spot, Love Life Cafe is another Miami staple that specializes in clean, plant-based eats.
 What you’ll find here are nourishing and delicious plates you can feel good about eating.
 The veggie burger is one of the restaurant’s most-ordered items, and for good reason — it’s topped with homemade guacamole, vegan cheddar, marinated kale, and cilantro aioli.
 If you’re gluten-free, they’ve got tons of options to choose from (including the pizza).
 Who said healthy eating can’t be fun?

 This Miami-based fast-casual restaurant serves up rainbow bowls mixed with the most vibrant ingredients.
-At Zuuk Mediterranean Kitchen, create your own lunch or dinner by first choosing a base of leafy greens, bulgur wheat, lentils, or turmeric basmati rice (or all of the above!).
-Then, go for a few dips and spreads and continue your culinary journey with slow-roasted beef, oregano-spiced chicken, falafel, or seasonal-roasted veggies.
-Oh, and add as many toppings as you like!
+Create your own lunch or dinner by first choosing a base of leafy greens, bulgur wheat, lentils, or turmeric basmati rice (or all of the above!).
+Then, go for a few dips and spreads and continue your culinary journey with slow-roasted beef, oregano-spiced chicken, falafel, or seasonal veggies.
+And add as many toppings as you like!
 With locations in Brickell, Kendall, and Aventura, this spot is a great option for a quick and healthy meal in-between errands or after a long workday.

 In Coral Gables, Green Gables Café is your quintessential neighborhood restaurant.
-While we’re fans of Green Gables’ breakfast and lunch, what really sets this place apart is its healthy brunch.
-Served Saturdays, go for the Smoked Salmon Club with avocado and chipotle aioli or the gluten-free pancakes with maple syrup and fruit, and wash it down with the spicy apple juice, blended with apple and ginger.
-The best part, though, is they go the extra mile, partnering with sustainable farmers to ensure they are serving organic foods, as well as pastured, grass-fed, hormone-free, and antibiotic-free meats and dairy.
+While we’re fans of their breakfast and lunch, what really sets this place apart is its healthy brunch.
+Served on Saturdays, you can't go wrong with the Smoked Salmon Club with avocado and chipotle aioli or the gluten-free pancakes with maple syrup and fruit.
+The best part?
+They go the extra mile, partnering with sustainable farmers to ensure they are serving organic foods, as well as grass-fed, hormone-free, and antibiotic-free meats and dairy.

-Pura Vida in South Beach, Edgewater, and Coral Gables is all about health and happiness.
-That’s why they’re passionate about serving every type of restaurant-goer and use pasture-raised meats, and Florida-grown, locally-sourced organic ingredients whenever possible.
-They’re best known for their organic acai bowls and superfood smoothies, but if you’re looking for something heartier, order the Volcano Chicken, a wrap stuffed with spinach, tomato, cucumber, jalapeño and mozzarella.
+Pura Vida is all about health and happiness.
+That’s why they’re passionate about serving every type of restaurant-goer and use pasture-raised meats and Florida-grown, locally-sourced organic ingredients whenever possible.
+They’re best known for their delicious acai bowls and superfood smoothies, but if you’re looking for something heartier, order the Volcano Chicken, a wrap stuffed with spinach, tomato, cucumber, jalapeño and mozzarella.
 And when you’ve ran out of food (sans the half-eaten bag of chips), the restaurant offers fast delivery.
 No excuses.